utkueray/CQA/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-Download the project by cloning the following link or download the zip version from github.
+Download the project by cloning the following link or download the zip version from Github.

 ```
 https://github.com/utkueray/CQA.git